brunoqgalvao/detective-day/CASE_CREATION_PROMPT.md

     "Include victim info, relationships, observations",
     "What they witnessed or discovered",
     "Their own secrets and activities",
-    "At least 8-10 facts per character"
+    "CRITICAL: Include complete employee/character roster if they would know it", "CRITICAL: Explicitly state character names AND their roles (e.g., 'Alex Chen is our Lead Security Analyst')", "CRITICAL: Include negative facts to prevent hallucination (e.g., 'There is NO person named X at our company')", "CRITICAL: Clarify role distinctions (e.g., 'Alex is the Security Analyst, NOT the CTO')", "At least 8-10 facts per character"
   ],
   // Special roles: